PowerPoint Slide Format & Size Guide: 16:9, 4:3, A4 (with Dimensions)

 I am using here MS Office 365 but older Office versions have the same or very similar place where you can change the slide format.

-To change format of a slide in PowerPoint, go to Design tab in the top menu, then choose Slide Size icon:
+Here are screenshots showing how to change format of a slide in PowerPoint, go to Design tab in the top menu, then choose Slide Size icon:

 You will see two options Standard (4:3) and Widescreen (16:9).
 Choose the preferred format.